openedx/edx-documentation/en_us/shared/exercises_tools/oppia.rst

 LMS.

 .. image:: ../../../shared/images/oppia.png
-  :alt: An Oppia exploration in courseware.
+  :alt: An Oppia exploration in the course.
   :width: 800

 For information about how to create Oppia explorations, see the `Oppia User